Precise determination of the top-quark on-shell mass $M_t$ via its scale-invariant perturbative relation to the top-quark $\overline{\rm MS}$ mass ${\overline m}_t({\overline m}_t)$: Abstract

 \section{Abstract}

-In the paper, we firstly improve the scale-setting procedures of the principle of maximum conformality (PMC) such that the correct magnitudes of the $\alpha_s$ and the $\overline{\rm MS}$ running mass ${\overline m}$ of the perturbative QCD series are determined simultaneously with the help of the renormalization group equation.
-By using the derived formulas, we determine the top-quark on-shell mass via the four loop $\overline{\rm MS}$-on-shell quark mass relation.
-Its prediction avoids the conventional renormalization scale ambiguity, and a more precise pQCD prediction can be achieved.
-By taking the top-quark $\overline{\rm MS}$ mass fixed-point ${\overline m}_t({\overline m}_t)=162.5^{+2.1}_{-1.5}$ GeV as an input, we obtain, $M_t\simeq 172.41^{+2.21}_{-1.57}$ GeV, in which the error is the squared average of those from $\Delta \alpha_s(M_Z)$, $\Delta {\overline m}_t({\overline m}_t)$, and the approximate error from the uncalculated five-loop terms predicted by using the Pad\'{e} approximation approach.
+It has been shown that the principle of maximum conformality (PMC) provides a systematic way to solve conventional renormalization scheme and scale ambiguities.
+The scale-fixed predictions for physical observables using the PMC are independent of the choice of renormalization scheme -- a key requirement of renormalization group invariance.
+In the paper, we derive new degeneracy relations based on the renormalization group equations that involve both the usual $\beta$-function and the quark mass anomalous dimension $\gamma_m$-function, respectively.
+These new degeneracy relations lead to an improved PMC scale-setting procedures, such that the correct magnitudes of the strong coupling constant and the $\overline{\rm MS}$-running quark mass can be fixed simultaneously.
+By using the improved PMC scale-setting procedures, the renormalization scale dependence of the $\overline{\rm MS}$-on-shell quark mass relation can be eliminated systematically.
+Consequently, the top-quark on-shell (or $\overline{\rm MS}$) mass can be determined without conventional renormalization scale ambiguity.
+Taking the top-quark $\overline{\rm MS}$ mass ${\overline m}_t({\overline m}_t)=162.5^{+2.1}_{-1.5}$ GeV as the input, we obtain $M_t\simeq 172.41^{+2.21}_{-1.57}$ GeV.
+Here the uncertainties are combined errors with those also from $\Delta \alpha_s(M_Z)$ and the approximate uncertainty stemming from the uncalculated five-loop terms predicted through the Pad\'{e} approximation approach.